couchbase/query/docs/n1ql-select.md

 ## Appendix - Identifier scoping / ambiguity

-Identifiers include bucket names, fields within documents, and aliases.
+Identifiers include keyspace (bucket) names, fields within documents, and aliases.
 The following rules apply.

 * FROM - Aliases in the FROM clause create new names that may be referred to anywhere in the query